o3de/sig-simulation/rfcs/RFC Simulation Interfaces.md

 ```

 The O3DE entity ID and their spawn ticket ID will be discovered by `SimulationInfoComponentRequestBus`.
-Next the component `ROS 2 Entity manager` will be asked to despawn and remove corresponding spawn ticket.
+Next the component `ROS 2 Entity manager` will be asked to despawn and remove the corresponding spawn ticket.

-**Important :** This mechanism will now allow to delete entities that are part of the level prefab (e.g., prefab instantiated in Editor).
+**Important:** This mechanism will now allow to delete of entities that are part of the level prefab (e.g., prefab instantiated in Editor).

 ## GetEntityBounds service

-Returns bounds of spawned entity.
+Returns bounds of the spawned entity.

 Service definition [GetEntityBounds.srv](https://github.com/adamdbrw/simulation_interfaces/blob/simulation_interfaces/srv/GetEntityBounds.srv)
 ```